TestExersize/front-end-exersize/README.md

                                         SEND BUTTON
 ```

-2. Create form with 25 fields, registration form.
+2. Create a registration form with 25 fields.
 It should contain:
       * 3 input with type - text
       * 2 input with type password(password and confirm password fields).
       * 4 select elements